letsencrypt/cp-cps/CP-CPS.md

 **Trusted Role**: A role which qualifies a person to access or modify ISRG PKI systems, infrastructure, and confidential information.

-See ISRG CP 1.6.1 for additional definitions.
+See the Baseline Requirements for additional definitions.

 ### 1.6.2 Acronyms